philippelt/netatmo-api-python/README.md

  - to supply a home name when looking for data for most class initializers
  - to use the new station name set by Netatmo (which is not your previously set value)

+>Note: Authentication tokens obtained using ClientAuth will always expires after 3 hours.
+If you are using long lasting sessions, you must renew this tokens by calling again ClientAuth periodically.

 ### Install ###